-Continue collaborations between the authors and vessels fishing in the SIOFA area.
+We propose continued voluntary collaborations between the authors and vessels fishing in the SIOFA area.
 The fishing vessels' access to deep-sea specimens and data could greatly benefit research which in turn would provide information for policy makers and other stakeholders.